 Frequent Transit Network (FTN) - Bus and light rail that serves a stop or station at least every 15 minutes between 6am and 6pm.

-High-rise Building - See massing diagrams in the Future Land Use Map key.
+Highrise Building - See illustrations in the Future Land Use Map key.

 High-occupancy Vehicle (HOV) - A vehicle containing two or more occupants including carpools, vanpools, and transit vehicles.